Symo-Stuart/Financial-Performance-of-Polish-Firms/README.md

 # **Financial_Performance_of_Polish_Firms**
-This project looks at building a Machine Learning Linear Regression Model to predict Bankruptcy for Polish Firms
 ## **Introduction**
 This project builds a regression model to predict a Polish company's Financial performance using given performance financial ratios over a 13 year period.
 The data used for analysis is a multivariate Polish